o2r-project/o2r-platform/README.md

 docker-compose up
 ```

+The platform is available at `http://localhost`.

 ## Configuration (optional)

-The platform provides two options to pass on environment variables to configure authorization, remote repositories and the slack monitoring bot:
+The platform provides two options to pass on environment variables to configure authorization, remote repositories and the Slack monitoring bot:

-1. The `.env` file contains default values to configure the platform to work with the offline OAuth server o2r-guestlister.
+1. The `.env` file contains default values to configure the platform to work with the offline OAuth server [o2r-guestlister]https://github.com/o2r-project/o2r-guestlister).
 Note that quotation marks are not parsed but instead treated as part of the variable value.
 For more information on how the `.env` file works, see the docker-compose [documentation](https://docs.docker.com/compose/env-file/).

-2. Environment variables defined in the shell have priority over the values set in the `.env` file.
-Setting the variables in the shell allows to override the default configuration, for example to use [ORCID](https://members.orcid.org/api/oauth2) as the OAuth server:
+2. Environment variables defined in the shell have priority over the values set in the `.env` file and can to override the default configuration, for example to use [ORCID](https://members.orcid.org/api/oauth2) as the OAuth server:

 ```bash
 OAUTH_CLIENT_ID=<...> OAUTH_CLIENT_SECRET=<...> OAUTH_URL_CALLBACK=<...> SHIPPER_REPO_TOKENS=<...> docker-compose up
 ```

-Strings containing quotation marks (e.g. `SHIPPER_REPO_TOKENS`) have to be escaped.
+Strings containing quotation marks (e.g. `SHIPPER_REPO_TOKENS`) have to be escaped when used in the shell.
+For details on configuring the platform to use ORCID instead of the o2r-guestlister, see the [ORCID section](https://github.com/o2r-project/reference-implementation#orcid-optional) in the reference implementation documentation.

 The environment parameters are as follows:

 - `OAUTH_CLIENT_ID` identifier for the platform with auth provider
 - `OAUTH_CLIENT_SECRET` password for identification with the auth provider
 - `OAUTH_URL_CALLBACK` the URL that the authentication service redirects the user to, important to complete the authentication, probably `http://localhost/api/v1/auth/login`
 - `SHIPPER_REPO_TOKENS` a JSON object, that holds the authentication tokens for shipping to remote repositories such as [Zenodo](https://zenodo.org/) (optional).
-Must have the form `{"zenodo": "$ZENODO_TOKEN", "zenodo_sandbox": "$ZENODO_SANDBOX_TOKEN", "download": "" }`.
+Must have the (unescaped) form `{"zenodo": "$ZENODO_TOKEN", "zenodo_sandbox": "$ZENODO_SANDBOX_TOKEN", "download": "" }`.
 Replace `$ZENODO_TOKEN` etc. with your personal access token.
 - `SLACK_BOT_TOKEN` and `SLACK_VERIFICATION_TOKEN`, required for monitoring with Slack (optional)

-To configure the platform to use ORCID instead of the o2r-guestlister, see the [ORCID section](https://github.com/o2r-project/reference-implementation#orcid-optional) in the reference implementation.

-### Windows with Docker for Windows
+### Configuration with Docker for Windows

 When using the shell to provide environmental variables, these must be passed separately on Windows, followed by the docker-compose commands: